 Visitors enjoy a rich system of trails, marsh, prairie, woodland, springs, creeks and lakes which provide a healthy place for environmental learning and reflection.

 It’s also a great place for recreational activities such as biking, hiking, bird watching, and skiing.
-A large portion of the Capital City State Trail, a highly-ranked trail in Wisconsin, meanders through a variety of habitats within Capital Springs Recreation Area.
-It connects to other area bike trails and into downtown Madison.
+A large portion of the Capital City State Trail and Lower Yahara River Trail, paved trails that meander through a variety of habitats – including across lakes – within Capital Springs Recreation Area.
+These trails connect to other area bike trails and commuter routes into downtown Madison.

 Capital Springs Recreation Area consists of eight units: